3h6-1/IMRead/README.md

 Note: Marking a message as read will mark all older messages in that conversation read as well.

 Special thanks to waresnew's BadgeSync for inspiration and itsjunetime's [smserver](https://github.com/itsjunetime/smserver), which includes very helpful documentation on IMCore

-At the moment, this only supports iOS 16+ until someone helps me test on iOS 14/15.